Home « Program « Nurse Family Partnership «

 Population:

-• Status — Recruited from clinics serving low income women if no previous live births and either qualified for Medicaid or had no private health insurance.
+• Status — Participants were recruited from clinics serving low income women who had no previous live births and either qualified for Medicaid or had no private health insurance.

-Note: This study used the same sample as Olds, et al., 2002.
-Women were assigned to one of three conditions: developmental screening and referral at 6, 12, 15, 21, and 24 months; the above screenings plus home visitation by a paraprofessional during pregnancy and the first 2 years of the child’s life; and equivalent services with home visitations conducted by a nurse.
-Paraprofessionals were limited to those who had a high school education and no bachelors degree or coursework in a helping profession, in order to gauge the viability of using this type of worker in home visiting in comparison with nurses.
-The paraprofessionals were recruited from other home visitation programs.
-Assessed at this follow-up were maternal reports of subsequent pregnancies, education and work histories, marriage, cohabitation, domestic violence, mental health, substance use, and sense of mastery.
-Mother-child interaction and the home environment were observed.
-Children were assessed for language and executive functioning, and mothers reported on children’s externalizing behavior problems.
-Women visited by paraprofessionals were less likely to be married or live with the biological father of the child, but worked more and had better mental health and sense of mastery.
-Children visited by paraprofessionals displayed greater sensitivity and responsiveness, and had home environments supportive of early learning.
+The purpose of the study was to examine the effects of prenatal and infancy home visiting by paraprofessionals and by nurses when the child turned 2 years old through age 4 years.
+Participants were assigned to one of three conditions: developmental screening and referral at 6, 12, 15, 21, and 24 months; the above screenings plus home visitation by a paraprofessional during pregnancy and the first 2 years of the child’s life; and equivalent services with home visitations conducted by a nurse [now called Nurse-Family Partnership (NFP)].
+Measures utilized include the Home Observation for Measurement of the Environment Inventory and the Preschool Language Scales.
+Results indicate that women visited by paraprofessionals were less likely to be married or live with the biological father of the child but worked more and had better mental health and sense of mastery.
+Children visited by paraprofessionals displayed greater sensitivity and responsiveness and had home environments supportive of early learning.
 Nurse-visited women had greater intervals between 1st and 2nd children, experienced less domestic violence, and enrolled their children less in formal daycare or preschool.
 Nurse-visited children had better home environments, better language and executive functioning skills, and better behavioral adaptation during testing.
+Limitations include that home-visited women might have responded to questions or behaved during the assessments in ways that were promoted by the program whereas their enduring behavior in other contexts was not affected, and the reliance on self-reported measures.

 Type of Study: Randomized controlled trial